 Wednesday, May 30, 2018

-scene with bicycle
+scene with a bicycle

 Buddha held up a flower.